Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Construction-Html/Module - 2(Manipulation With Texts)/CitacionOfAddress-Number_06/CitacionOfAddress.md

 ***

 ## SubLists
+![ExemploDeSubListas](https://github.com/Karlos-Eduardo-Mrqs/Trabalhos_Operacionais/assets/172524894/baa57203-51bf-4fa5-8845-c25d50b355ce)
+***
 We not only have ordered and unordered lists.
 We also have sublists, which is a list within another list.
-Note:
-![ExemploDeSubListas](https://github.com/Karlos-Eduardo-Mrqs/Trabalhos_Operacionais/assets/172524894/baa57203-51bf-4fa5-8845-c25d50b355ce)
-***
+Note in up.
 We can notice that in *"item 1 "* we have an ordered sublist and in *"item 4"* we have an unordered sublist.
 The difference is in *item 4*, when we create more than one unordered list, we can notice that its pointer changes.
 **Happening every time we create a new one**. **As for item 1, it remains the same.
 Not changing your pointer**.
 ### Structure of an ordered and unordered sublist